-Intellectual property rights and information security are taken very seriously at Lynchburg College, and every effort is made to provide you the safest computing environment possible, while still providing reasonable access to information.
+Intellectual property rights and information security are taken very seriously at University of Lynchburg, and every effort is made to provide you the safest computing environment possible, while still providing reasonable access to information.

 Security is more than passwords on computers.
 Even the most secure computing environments can become vulnerable if the users practice sloppy security habits in their daily work.

 Excerpts from Microsoft’s “Ten Immutable Laws of Information Security”